nobodyme/blog/content/draft/aws-llm-league/index.md

 After the competition many asked me, how I de-duplicated by dataset.
 Well, with this process I didn't have to.
 My topics were diverse enough and I only generated 6 questions per topic that I didn't need to do de-duplication at all.

 I uploaded the dataset with the base hyperparameter configuration, by this time, 5 hours had already passed, I haven't even looked at the leaderboard yet.
-The model scored 31.8% and put me in the second place on the leaderboard but I decided to perform all the hyperparameter tuning experiments that I learned about before discarding the dataset entirely.
+The model scored just 31.8% but I decided to perform all the hyperparameter tuning experiments that I learned about before discarding the dataset entirely.

 - Started with increasing epoch from 1 - 5.
 The evaluation percentage increased and started to decrease at 5 so maintained the **epoch at 4**.
 - Enabling LoRA modules for all layers instead of the default query and key gave me the biggest jump, got me to **86%** at epoch 3 and **88%** at epoch 4 with lora_r at 8 and lora_alpha at 16.